SatwikMohan/Swipe_Assignment/README.md

 Submitted by - Satwik Mohan

 # Building and running the application
-Go to the master branch and clone the repository using the Git Url and import the project int the Android Studio.
+Go to the master branch and clone the repository using the Git Url and import the project into the Android Studio from the Files option.
 The project will begin to build.
 You can use the application by running it through the Android Studio on an emulator or your android mobile phones.
 You can use the apk in the given drive link to install the application directly into your android mobile phones. apk drive link -> https://drive.google.com/file/d/1zwsjJFsI_6fYjmynHBXe8bz3b_tNHFCG/view?usp=sharing